dsccommunity/SqlServerDsc/CONTRIBUTING.md

 ## xSQLServer specific guidelines

+### Automatic formatting with VS Code.

+There is a VS Code workspace settings file within this project with formatting settings matching the style guideline.
+That will make it possible inside VS Code to press SHIFT+ALT+F, or press F1 and choose 'Format document' in the list.
+The PowerShell code will then be formatted according to the Style Guideline (although maybe not complete, but would help a long way).

 ### SQL Server products supported by resources

 Any resource should be able to target at least all SQL Server versions that are currently supported by Microsoft (also those in extended support).